 Kim Boyer (Fresno) – Executive Director, Central Valley Afterschool Foundation

 Taryn Ishida (taryn_AT_caljustice.org), Executive Director, has been a part of the CFJ family for over ten years, helping start a college advising program in 2005 and serving on the board of directors before becoming Executive Director of CFJ.
 As ED, Taryn provides leadership in program and campaign strategy, development and outreach, alliance building and policy, and management and operations.
 Taryn previously worked at the David and Lucile Packard Foundation, playing an integral role in launching the Foundation’s place-based grantmaking program in 2008.
 Prior to the Packard Foundation, Taryn worked at Silicon Valley Community Foundation, and the Steven and Michele Kirsch Foundation.
-She holds a B.A. in Sociology from Pepperdine University, and is a candidate in the Masters of Nonprofit Administration program at University of San Francisco.
+She holds a B.A. in Sociology from Pepperdine University and is a candidate in the Masters of Nonprofit Administration program at the University of San Francisco.
 Taryn enjoys being a devoted aunty to her niece and nephew, discovering new desserts, and playing tennis.

-Chelsie Brooks (chelsie_AT_caljustice.org), Development Manager, Leads the foundation and grassroots fundraising programs at CFJ.
+Chelsie Brooks (chelsie_AT_caljustice.org), Development Manager, leads the foundation and grassroots fundraising programs at CFJ.
 Chelsie started working with CFJ in 2010 as an intern for the Campaign for Quality Education while studying Political, Legal, and Economic Analysis at Mills College in Oakland.
-She is inspired by CFJ’s commitment to racial justice and political action, and is excited to be a part of building a strong foundation for this work.
+She is inspired by CFJ’s commitment to racial justice and political action and is excited to be a part of building a strong foundation for this work.

 San Jose Staff

-Angeles Rojas (angeles_AT_caljustice.org), Youth Organizer
+Angeles Rojas, (angeles_AT_caljustice.org), Lead Organizer

 Long Beach Staff

-Alejandra Ponce de Leon (alejandra_AT_caljustice.org), Lead Organizer, oversees and supports the CFJ Long Beach region by leading local campaigns and leadership development.
+Alejandra Ponce de Leon (alejandra_AT_caljustice.org), Statewide Campaign and Communications Manager oversees and supports the CFJ Long Beach region by leading local campaigns and leadership development.
 Alejandra holds a Bachelor’s degree in International Development Studies, and a minor in Chicana/o Studies and Political Science, as well as a Master’s degree in City and Regional Planning.
 She has 10 years of organizing experience, in addition to years committed to organizing and serving her community as a volunteer and activist.
 Though Alejandra joined the CFJ team only recently, she has led several campaigns to victory in her time as an organizer, including the formation of OC RISE UP, the coalition that led the successful implementation of district-based elections in Anaheim to ensure better representation of working families and communities of color.